- Reviewed: 17 May 2018, 10:30 NZST

 There is some risk to your security elsewhere in Jordan due to the threat of terrorism and civil unrest and we advise caution.
 New Zealanders in Jordan should be aware that there is the potential for the ongoing conflict in Syria to affect the security situation in Jordan, including beyond the immediate border area.View Larger Map Close/Open map

 There is an ongoing threat of terrorism throughout Jordan.
 Jordanian security forces continue to conduct security operations across Jordan to prevent attacks.
 Attacks could be indiscriminate and target places frequented by expatriates and foreign travellers.
-Possible targets for attacks could include government buildings and security forces, embassies, hotels, shopping malls, restaurants, cafes, public transport hubs, tourist sites and western businesses.
+Possible targets for attacks could include government buildings and security forces, embassies, places of worship, hotels, shopping malls, restaurants, cafes, public transport hubs, tourist sites and western businesses.

 On 18 December 2016, a group of gunmen attacked police and foreign tourists at Karak castle and in the city of Karak, killing 10 people, including one foreign tourist.

 Demonstrations and protests are common in Jordan and may be triggered by political developments and events in both Jordan and the wider region.
 These often occur on Fridays after midday prayers and while gatherings may be intended as peaceful, there is potential for them to turn violent.
 Unrest and violent clashes have occurred periodically in Ma’an, resulting in deaths and injuries.
+Demonstrations have also occurred on university campuses, some involving firearms.

 General travel advice